MicrosoftDocs/cpp-docs/docs/c-language/alignment-c.md

 ### Remarks

 `_Alignas` can't be used in the declaration of a typedef, bit-field, function, function parameter, or an object declared with the `register` specifier.

+Specify an alignment that is a power of two such as 1,2,4,8,16, etc. Don't use a value smaller than the size of the type.

+If there are multiple **`alignas`**  specifiers in a declaration (for example, a struct with several members that have differing **`alignas`** specifiers ), the alignment will be that of the largest (i.e. strictest) one.

 ### `alignas` example